 Undeniably, any relationship ending sets in motion the grieving process — even if we know the end of the relationship is in our best interests.

-We’ve all watched the endless amounts of Hollywood films and TV shows that depict just that.
-And most of us have also experienced heartache in some form or another.
+We’ve all watched the endless amounts of films and shows that depict just that.
+And, most of us have also experienced heartache in some form or another.

 If you’re experiencing this, hang tight, and know that when a friendship ends, it’s only natural to grieve.
 So, let’s really nail this down and help you process your feelings so that you can finally begin to move on.

-Here are 7 reasons why ending your friendship might feel super gut-wrenching.
+Here are seven reasons why ending your friendship might feel super gut-wrenching.

 Maybe you have loads of friends or only a few.